jonnonz1/nz-statute-book/acts/public/1987/local-government-official-information-and-meetings-act-1987.md

 (4) An application for a land information memorandum shall be in writing and shall be accompanied by any charge fixed by the territorial authority in relation thereto.
 (5) In the absence of proof to the contrary, a land information memorandum shall be sufficient evidence of the correctness, as at the date of its issue, of any information included in it pursuant to subsection (2).
 (6) Notwithstanding anything to the contrary in this Act, there shall be no grounds for the territorial authority to withhold information specified in terms of subsection (2) or to refuse to provide a land information memorandum where this has been requested.

+### 44B Natural hazard information to be included in land information memoranda
+(1) The purpose of this section is to ensure that land information memoranda contain understandable information about the following in relation to land:
+  (a) natural hazards:
+  (b) impacts of climate change that exacerbate natural hazards.
+(2) A land information memorandum must include—
+  (a) information that identifies the following, to the extent that the information is known to the territorial authority:
+    (i) each natural hazard, and each impact of climate change that exacerbates natural hazards, that affects the land concerned:
+    (ii) each potential natural hazard, and each potential impact of climate change that exacerbates natural hazards, to the extent that the territorial authority is satisfied that there is a reasonable possibility that the hazard or impact may affect the land concerned (whether now or in the future):
+    (iii) the cumulative or combined effects of the hazards and impacts referred to in subparagraphs (i) and (ii) on the land concerned; and
+  (b) any further information required by the regulations to make the information provided under paragraph (a) more understandable.
+(3) The information must be summarised and presented in the land information memorandum in the form required by the regulations (if any).

+### 44C Regional council must provide territorial authority with natural hazard information
+(1) A regional council must, as soon as is reasonably practicable in the circumstances, provide to a territorial authority within or partly within its region—
+  (a) information that identifies the following, to the extent that the information is known to the regional council:
+    (i) each natural hazard, and each impact of climate change that exacerbates natural hazards, that affects land in the territorial authority’s district:
+    (ii) each potential natural hazard, and each potential impact of climate change that exacerbates natural hazards, to the extent that the regional council is satisfied that there is a reasonable possibility that the hazard or impact may affect land in the territorial authority’s district (whether now or in the future):
+    (iii) the cumulative or combined effects of the hazards and impacts referred to in subparagraphs (i) and (ii) on land in the territorial authority’s district; and
+  (b) any further information required by the regulations to make the information provided under paragraph (a) more understandable.
+(2) The information must be summarised and presented in the form required by the regulations (if any).

+### 44D Territorial authority and regional council protected against certain actions when providing information in good faith
+A territorial authority or regional council is not liable in civil or criminal proceedings for making available in good faith,—
+  (a) in the case of a territorial authority, information in a land information memorandum under section 44A(2)﻿(a); or (b) in the case of a regional council, information to a territorial authority under section 44C.

 ## Part 7 — Local authority meetings